Published on: July 25th, 2025

 “What a joy to teach, over two weeks, the contribution of the tradition of French political thought to Western Civilization,” Dr. Foster remarked.
 "Fifteen excellent students and young professionals from America, Canada, Slovakia and Singapore joined us.”

 The seminar covered a variety of important topics, including the French Revolution, the relationship between church and state in France, nationalism, corporatism, music, French politicians and philosophers, and so much more.
 Speakers included Francois-Xavier Bellamy, Daniel J. Mahoney, Chantal Delsol, Edouard Martin, Pierre Manent, and many more.
-Dr. Foster himself gave four lectures: On how to study the French Right, on Montesquieu, on Tocqueville, and on Simone Weil.
+Dr. Foster himself gave four lectures: On how to study the French conservative traditions, on Montesquieu, on Tocqueville, and on Simone Weil.

 Dr. Foster concluded, “This program is renewing understanding between the two shores of the Atlantic, grounded in the Permanent Things.”